GIS-Info/GIS-Info.github.io/pages/south_america/colombia.md

 Unit: [Center for Investigation and Development in Geographic Information](https://ciaf.igac.gov.co/es) (Centro de Investigación y Desarrollo en Información Geográfica)

 The IGAC is a government sector aiming to produce maps and manage geospatial data such as the cadastral infrastructure and soil survey in Colombia.
-It provide GIS-related trainings.
+It provides GIS-related trainings.

 ### The National University of Colombia, Bogota
 **Universidad Nacional de Colombia (Bogota)**